n0bel/EspFeeder/Readme.md

 Then compile and upload the .ino.

+### Quick Test
+You should be able to push the buttons and the servos will move.
+Check out the video:

 ### Setup

 When initially powered on, the internet access point will not be setup.
 The EspFeeder will give